 Putting Forex in Perspective

 No doubt this trading strategy is very different from anything you have been using.
-Realizing the chart is a false manipulation of prices and learning to read the intention behind the moves will take practice.
+Realizing that there is short-term manipulation of prices in the forex market, and learning to read the intention behind the moves will take practice.

 For those looking to learn to trade the official forex bank trading strategy of DTFL then I would recommend the actual Bank Trading Course that you can access by Clicking Here.